ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 avalanche transaction commit testsubnet --input-tx-filepath partialAddValidatorTx.txt
 ```

-tx will be recognized as mainnet one, and automatically deployed.
+tx will be recognized as `Mainnet` one, and automatically deployed.

 ```
 Transaction successful, transaction ID: K7XNSwcmgjYX7BEdtFB3hEwQc6YFKRq9g7hAUPhW4J5bjhEJG
 ```

-Now you have added a validator to the a subnet on mainnet by using 2 ledgers to accomplish a multisig process!
+Now you have added a validator to the a subnet on `Mainnet` by using 2 ledgers to accomplish a multisig process!